"T Cell Movement/Traffic"

 Each year, the MD Anderson Summer Experience concludes with a final event featuring more than 250 high school, undergraduate, graduate, and doctoral interns.
 Students will hone their science communication skills by presenting their research in the form of a scientific poster and competing in an Elevator Speech competition.

-1) Elevator Speech competition on Wednesday, August 10, 2022, from 11 a.m. to noon on Zoom.
-Selected finalists will compete for a cash prize: Best Speech and People's Choice.
+1) The Elevator Speech competition on Wednesday, August 9, 2023, at 11 a.m. on Zoom.
+Selected finalists will compete for a cash prize in the categories of Best Speech and People's Choice.

 Poster & Elevator Speech (ES) Resources

 - Date: Wednesday, August 9, 2023